Karenia (dinoflagellate): Genetics

 Karenia, like all organisms in the dinoflagellate group, are characteristic for their unique permanently condensed chromatin that lacks nucleosomes and histones.
 The less tightly packed loops of DNA consist of actively transcribed DNA.
 The haploid genome is large (about 30 times the size of humans), and usually contain a large quantity of repetitive, non-coding DNA.
 They also portray a unique mitosis where the nuclear envelope stays intact and the mitotic spindle has extra nuclear microtubules that go through the nucleus through cytoplasmic channels.

-The genome of Karenia brevis is estimated to be about 1 x 10^11 bp, although the genome has not been sequenced in any members of this genus.
+The genome of Karenia brevis is estimated to be about 1×1011 bp, although the genome has not been sequenced in any members of this genus.

 Toxicity

 Karenia are well known for their toxic blooms that kill fish, marine organisms, and other animals.
 These blooms, also called red tides, cause extensive ecological and economic damage.
 What causes these harmful algal blooms is still poorly understood.

 Karenia brevis is of particular importance to humans because it also can cause neurotoxic shellfish poisoning (NSP) and respiratory distress through accumulation of toxins in tissue.
 These toxins are taken up by molluscs with no detrimental effects, but they distress the humans who ingest the molluscs.
 The distress is caused by neurotoxins called brevetoxins.
 Brevetoxins are lipid soluble and capable of biomagnification up the food chain.
 They work by activating voltage-sensitive sodium channels and causing them to remain open for excessive amounts of time, which leads to uncontrolled depolarization of the neural membrane.
 This results in persistent neuron firing.
 No deaths have been recorded in association with brevetoxin, but severe effects have been noted, such as nausea, vomiting, and slurred speech.

+Karenia cristata, about which little is known, is also a source of brevetoxins, and was found to be one of five species present in the 2025 algal bloom in South Australia which caused respiratory symptoms in some people.